itsschwer/ror2-items/README.md

 ## notes
 - uses unused game assets for sprites and icons
-    - ∴ the sprite outline for *Replenisher (`MendConsumed`)* indicates that the equipment is Lunar, even though it isn't
+    - ∴ the sprite outline for *Replenisher (`MendConsumed`)* suggests that the equipment is Lunar, even though it isn't